Wayland Flowers: Early life

 Wayland Parrott Flowers Jr. was born November 26, 1939, in Dawson, Georgia, the second of three children.

-His father soon shipped off to World War II and was killed, leaving him to be raised in a devoutly religious all-female household, save for his younger brother.
+Wayland's father, in the Army, was soon deployed in World War II and was killed in action, leaving Flowers to be raised in a devoutly religious all-female household, save for his younger brother.
 There was a neighborhood girl with whom he liked to play with dolls; however, this was socially unacceptable for a boy in 1940s Georgia, so he would wrap up the dolls in paper bags, bring them to her house, and they would play with them in her garage.

 As he reached adulthood, his mother encouraged him to go to college, so he spent a year-and-a-half at Young Harris College, transferred to Rollins College, and then dropped out and enlisted in the Coast Guard.
 While stationed in Connecticut, he traveled to New York City, saw the Broadway productions of Gypsy and West Side Story, and fell in love with the city.
 He briefly returned to Atlanta, decided he was unhappy there, hitchhiked to New York City with $5 in his pocket, and began living the life of a struggling artist.